Blue Elf Aloe

 Aloe 'Blue Elf'Item #6408 USDA Hardiness Zone: 9 - 11

-A tough little heat-loving hybrid aloe for small spaces.
-Narrow upright blue-gray leaves contrast nicely with spikes of orange flowers.
-This minimal-care succulent thrives in poor soil and is perfect for rock gardens, water-wise borders or containers.
-Excellent mass planting.
+A tough. heat-loving hybrid for small spaces.
+Narrow, upright, blue-gray leaves contrast nicely with the pale orange flower spikes.
+This fuss-free succulent thrives in poor soil - perfect for rock gardens, waterwise borders or containers.
+Excellent for mass plantings.
 Foliage tips may have a reddish tinge in extreme temperatures.
+Evergreen.

 - DetailBotanical Pronunciation:AL-ohPlant type:Cactus/SucculentDeciduous/evergreen:EvergreenAverage landscape size:Reaches 1 to 2 ft. tall and wide.Special features:Dramatic Foliage Color, Easy Care, Tolerates Urban Pollution, Waterwise, Year-round InterestFoliage color:Blue-greenBlooms:Early winter to early spring; intermittently year-round.Flower color:OrangeCompanion PlantsAgave (Agave); Yarrow (Achillea); Tickseed (Coreopsis); Hens & Chicks (Sempervivum); Sedum (Sedum)